hetvi1511/cse15l-lab-reports/Lab_Report_4.md

 starting of the lab session and gave us 1 hour to prepare for those tasks.
 Then we had to compete with each other, whoever did it the fastest proceeded to the next round and finally a winner would be announced.\
 The steps we were asked to do were as follows:
-> 1. Setup Delete any existing forks of the repository you have on your account
+1. Setup Delete any existing forks of the repository you have on your account
-> 2. Setup Fork the repository
+2. Setup Fork the repository
-> 3. The real deal Start the timer!
+3. The real deal Start the timer!
-> 4. Log into ieng6
+4. Log into ieng6
-> 5. Clone your fork of the repository from your Github account
+5. Clone your fork of the repository from your Github account
-> 6. Run the tests, demonstrating that they fail
+6. Run the tests, demonstrating that they fail
-> 7. Edit the code file to fix the failing test
+7. Edit the code file to fix the failing test
-> 8. Run the tests, demonstrating that they now succeed
+8. Run the tests, demonstrating that they now succeed
-> 9. Commit and push the resulting change to your Github account (you can pick any commit message!)\
+9. Commit and push the resulting change to your Github account (you can pick any commit message!)
 ** NOTE ** : I had already setup generating a SSH Key of ieng6 and GitHub, which allowed me to login without using a password.
 This helped me do the tasks quicker.\
 ## Step 1- Step 3